Gazanging is legal until contracts are exchanged, making it a common yet troublesome part of the house-buying process.

 Gazanging occurs when a seller decides to withdraw from a property sale after previously accepting an offer.
-This action leaves the buyer, who may have already spent money on other expenses such as legal fees, left hanging.
+This action leaves the buyer, who may have already spent money on other expenses, in a difficult position.

 The legal standing of gazanging in UK property law